 Where can students get the influenza vaccine?

-For the most current information on influenza vaccine availability and other details, see the Student Health Service site.
+For the most current information on influenza vaccine availability and other details, see the Student Health & Wellness site.

 If my student gets sick, should I bring him or her home?

 People with influenza should stay home until they’ve had no fever for 24 hrs, without the use of fever-reducing medications.
 Most will recover on their own within four to seven days.
 If you’re thinking about transporting your student to another community, please check with your physician to determine whether it’s appropriate.

 Students with influenza symptoms should stay home from class, work, and other activities.
 They should use the Absence from Class form on the Registrar's site to report any illness-related absence.
 Students will be responsible for the entire semester’s material and for making up work they miss.